Neuro-based Teaching Methodologies

 Teaching Materials

-- x2 FIDE Accredited Chess Timer with Batteries (used from Level 2 onwards)
+- Two FIDE accredited chess timer with batteries (used from Level 2 onwards)

 About The Materials

 This timer is issued from Level 2 onwards.
-Each school receives 2 clocks/year (with batteries included) towards practical play-implementation and learning about time, effective time-management and time-pressure.
+Each school receives two clocks per year (batteries included) to support practical play implementation, and to teach time, effective time management and playing under time pressure.

 Learner Workbooks

-Each child gets his/her own workbook per MiniChess Level that is issued in 5 progressive difficulty Levels.
-Available in English for this project, this programme introduces English mathematics terminologies through play from the early ages.
-Classes are presented according to each school’s policy around “language of teaching and learning”.
-And the Teachers/Instructors are from the same village as the children in the school – which assures cultural and language compatibility.
+Each child receives their own workbook per MiniChess level, issued across five levels of progressive difficulty.
+Available in English for this project, the programme introduces English mathematics terminology through play from an early age.
+Classes are presented according to each school’s policy on language of teaching and learning.
+Teachers and instructors are from the same village as the children in the school, which supports cultural and language compatibility.

-Learners share the Mecer Smartlife 7” tablet over the different classes.
-Tablets are pre-loaded with the relevant programs and pre-charged before each MiniChess Tablet-day.
-The shatterproof “Safe-case” is lockable with wheels and protective custom cut high-density inners.
+Learners share the Mecer Smartlife 7 inch tablet across different classes.
+Tablets are pre-loaded with the relevant programmes and pre-charged before each MiniChess tablet-day.
+The shatterproof ‘safe-case’ is lockable with wheels and protective custom cut high-density inners.
 The Astrum earphones are individually pre-packed and marked.
-It is issued to each individual participating child at the beginning of the year and kept in practical containers per class-list, for use by the specific individual learner for the rest of the year.
+It is issued to each individual participating child at the beginning of the year and kept in practical containers per class list, for use by the specific individual learner for the rest of the year.